My Account

 Top Tip

 People on glaucoma treatment often find that their eyes water so much that tears run down their face.
 This is actually still dry eyes!
 It’s caused by an imbalance in the tears’ oil-to-water ratio which blocks the oil glands.
-Eye drops like Cationorm can help to smooth and soothe the dry surface of the eye.
+Eye drops like Cationorm or Ocutears can hydrate and treat the symptoms of dry eye.

 If you’re a contact lenses wearer, you may have noticed your eyes feeling irritated, dry or gritty if you’ve been wearing them for a while.
 That’s because, contact lenses reduce the flow of oxygen to the surface of the eye.
 45 Our glands which produce our lubricating tears need a steady supply of oxygen so that they can make healthy tears.
 Over time, this means your eyes get drier as you wear your contacts and that can cause the tell-tale signs of redness, feeling of heaviness, and itchiness.